Sunday, September 30, 2012

 I stopped fidgeting with the screen door and watched Juno scratching her arm.
 Then I said, “You better go inside your house before you get bit again.”

-“OK, Adam,” answered Juno, already running towards her front door.
+“OK, Ken,” answered Juno, already running towards her front door.

 She didn’t really live in a traditional house.
 Neither of us did.
 We both shared a red brick duplex.
 I lived in the apartment on the right, and she and her parents lived in the apartment on the left.
 I had already been there two years before Juno and her parents moved in.
 I considered them normal neighbors, that is, until a few months ago when Ben, Juno's father, lost his job.
 That’s about the time I first started hearing arguments from across the wall separating our two living rooms.
 And lately, while engaging in neighborly talk with Ben, I began to notice the strong smell of alcohol on his breath.